 Welcome to the Environmental Engineering Program at West Texas A&M University!
-Within this set of pages you will find valuable information on what environmental engineers actually do, why you might want to be one, what type of things you will study, and common questions that we get asked about environmental engineering.
+Within this set of pages you will find valuable information on what environmental engineers actually do, why you might want to be one, what type of things you will study, how the program looks over four years, and common questions that we get asked about environmental engineering.

 We believe that environmental engineering is a unique field of engineering that allows for a high level of service to humanity and the common good.
 Are you interesting in joining us?

 Already interested?
 Contact us directly so that we can talk about it with you.